freenandes/topo-da-mente/content/note/connected-home-switches.md

 #### SkyConnect

-This is a simple USB stick made by Home Assistant, that connects Zigbee and (in the future, as a promise) Matter devices, to the Green device.
+This is a simple USB stick made by Home Assistant, that connects Green to Zigbee and (in the future, as a promise) Matter devices.

 [SkyConnect main site](https://www.home-assistant.io/skyconnect)